More case studies with H sections

 Madrid's Titania Tower with ArcelorMittal steel structure

-This glazed tower in the skyline of the Spanish capital shimmers in greenish shades: a shopping centre with an office tower, almost entirely made of steel.
-The Titania Tower was built on the subterranean structure of the Windsor Tower which was destroyed in a fire in 2005.
+This glazed tower on the skyline of the Spanish capital shimmers in greenish shades.
+A shopping centre with an office tower made almost entirely of steel, the Titania Tower was built on the subterranean structure of the Windsor Tower which was destroyed in a fire in 2005.
 ArcelorMittal provided hot rolled steel sections in different grades and composite flooring.

 The Titania Tower was built on the exact location of the Windsor Tower which was destroyed in a fire in 2005 and subsequently dismantled.
 Only its underground floors remained intact and were therefore maintained.
 It is situated in the centre of Madrid’s business district, close to the famous avenue Paseo de la Castellana.

 Commissioned by El Corte Inglés and designed by the architects Pablo Muñoz and Pedro Vilata, the construction of the new building was started in 2007.

 The commercial part of the complex was inaugurated at the end of 2011 and has now become the flagship store of the famous Spanish department store group in Madrid.
 The aim was to create an attractive building transmitting movement with the use of glass and perforated steel sheets for the facade.

 With a height of 103.7 m and a total of 27 floors (including the five existing underground floors used for parking), it is almost as high as its predecessor, the Windsor Tower.